-Item 8-Methods of Analysis, Investment Strategies and Risk of Loss
+Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss

 Chartwell's methods of security analysis are both fundamental and technical in nature.
-The main sources of information used may include: financial newspapers and magazines, research materials prepared by others, corporate rating services, inspections of corporate activities, company press releases and annual reports, prospectuses and filings with the SEC, interviews with company executives and broker analysts.
-The investment strategies we use to implement any investment advice given to clients include: long term purchases (securities held at least a year), short term purchases (securities sold within a year), trading (securities sold within 30 days), short sales, margin transactions, option writing including covered options, uncovered options or spreading strategies.
-We offer investments in U.S. securities.
+The main sources of information used may include financial newspapers and magazines, research materials prepared by others, corporate rating services, inspections of corporate activities, company press releases and annual reports, prospectuses and filings with the SEC, interviews with company executives and broker analysts.
+The investment strategies we use to implement any investment advice given to clients include long term purchases (securities held at least a year), short term purchases (securities sold within a year), trading (securities sold within 30 days), short sales, margin transactions, option writing including covered options, uncovered options or spreading strategies.
+We offer investment advice concerning a wide range of investment styles but predominantly advise clients regarding investments in U.S. securities.
 These investment strategies involve varying degrees of risk.
 We select investments for clients while considering the client's needs, including total return objectives, risk tolerance, other assets and obligations of the client, legal investment laws, and other investment restrictions applicable to the client.
-Investment teams carefully consider many factors in selecting securities for purchase and sale within a strategy that may include but are not limited to: a company's financial and operational strength, valuation history, earnings and future growth potential as well as sustainability.
+Investment teams carefully consider many factors in selecting securities for purchase and sale within a strategy that may include but are not limited to a company's financial and operational strength, valuation history, earnings and future growth potential as well as sustainability.